sedwards2009/extraterm/README.md

 ------
 :warning: Extraterm is very much in development and not suitable for production use.
 Use at your own risk. :warning:

-With that out the way, the primary author does use it as their main terminal emulator.
-The basics are in place and it will run most common terminal applications such as vi, emacs and joe and even more demanding applications such as midnight commander.
+With that out of the way, the primary author does use it as their main terminal emulator on a daily basis.
+The basics are in place and it will run most common terminal applications such as vi, emacs and joe without problems and even more demanding applications such as midnight commander.

 Current features: